elifcansuyildiz/elifcansuyildiz/README.md

 ### [Deep Learning Notebooks](https://github.com/elifcansuyildiz/DeepLearningNotebooks)

-This repository contains notebooks of mini deep learning tasks on Pytorch framework.
+This repository contains notebooks of mini deep learning tasks on PyTorch framework.

 ### [Data Mining Library for Sparkling Water Platform](https://github.com/elifcansuyildiz/DataMiningLibraryForSparklingWaterPlatform)

+Mini data mining library using Spark and H2O framework.

 ### [Hadoop Netflix Prize Dataset](https://github.com/elifcansuyildiz/HadoopNetflixPrizeDataset)

+Big Data Analysis on Netflix Prize Dataset with Hadoop library.

 ### [Deep Learning Specialization Notes](https://github.com/elifcansuyildiz/DeepLearningSpecializationNotes)

+My hands-on notes for Deep Learning Specialization on Coursera

 ### [Image Generation Genetic Algorithm](https://github.com/elifcansuyildiz/ImageGenerationGeneticAlgorithm)

+A Genetic Algorithm has been implemented to generate an image similar to the original form.

 ### [Path Planning Genetic Algorithm]()

+A Genetic Algorithm has been implemented to find a suitable path from the start point to the target in the map containing obstacles.